jrbotvinick/Learning-Dynamics-on-Invariant-Measures/README.md

 # Learning-Dynamics-on-Invariant-Measures-Using-PDE-Constrained-Optimization

-This repository is contains code which can be used to learn the an autonomous vector field from trajectory data by solving a PDE-constrained optimization problem [1].
+This repository is contains code which can be used to learn an autonomous vector field from trajectory data by solving a PDE-constrained optimization problem [1].
 The approach is expected to be particularly helpful when the inference trajectory is sampled slowly and the Lagrangian velocity is difficult to approximate.
 Here is a summary of the relevant files:

 - `example.ipynb`: Contains an example of our approach where the velocity is paramaterized by global polynomials and the Van der Pol oscillator's vector field is inverted from an observed invariant measure.